Our Attorney Helps Families Pursue Wrongful Death Claims

 Will my case go to trial?

 Most wrongful death claims are settled out of court, and yours is likely to also settle.
-Only if the insurance company won’t agree to a settlement that fairly covers your losses will your lawyer advise you to move forward with a wrongful death lawsuit.
+If the insurance company won’t agree to a settlement that fairly covers your losses, your lawyer will advise you to move forward with a wrongful death lawsuit.

 Can’t I expect the insurance company to settle fairly?